n3bb/autoalias/README.md

 # autoalias
 script to autosuggest aliases
-i'll add some argument parsing, reading from stdin, copying to clipboard etc today, AI or something at some point.
+i'll add some ~~argument parsing~~ DONE, reading from stdin, copying to clipboard etc today, AI or something at some point.